Could the Word “Grief” Be Exhausted?

 And I swear I heard back: Yes.

-Scripture resists any attempt to compress or simplify the pain related to loss and refuses to settle on a single word.
 Instead, it describes the facets of grief and its postures, and along with that offers a sprawling vocabulary: mourning, lament, anguish, pain, distress, bitterness, affliction, humiliation, and the word for broken, as in both “not working” and “brokenhearted.”

 And these English translations are themselves only approximations of the richer and more numerous Hebrew, Greek, and Aramaic words.